-A girl can become pregnant only a few days out of every month, so failure rates that high indicate a very poor use of condoms among teens.
+A girl is most likely to become pregnant for just a few days a month so failure rates that high indicate a very poor use of condoms among teens.
 And with STDs, that can be disastrous.
 After having unprotected sexual contact just once with someone who's infected, your chance of catching genital herpes is 30 percent.
 For gonorrhea, it's 50 percent.